rjlynch/ddoc/README.md

 [ ] - Test with Rails
 [ ] - Add better spec coverage
+[ ] - Expand array types in documentation
 [ ] - Add more info to the default document generator

 ## Development